Organized by: Seiklejate Vennaskond

 sharing Estonian success stories, good practices and planned future developments;

-teaching participants Estonian language in the nonformal learning environment;
+teaching participants the Estonian language in a non-formal learning environment;

 providing information about work and study opportunities in Estonia;

-creating a the network for young people of Estonian origin that might support repatriation.
+creating the network for young people of Estonian origin that might support repatriation.